Blind and Visually Impaired – Orientation and Mobility (Advanced Certificate)

 Course Descriptions, Progress Standards and Exit Requirements

-Review the course descriptions, progress standards, and exit requirements in the Course Catalog.
+Review the course descriptions, progress standards, and exit requirements in the Course Catalog based on start date.

 Newly Accepted Students: Getting Started